aggregat4/blog/posts/2020-02-09-blogpost-minimal-testing-framework-for-typescript.md

 ;(async () => await trun('All Tests'))()
 ```

-`tizzytest` is my typescript conversion of baretest.
+Tizzytest is my TypeScript conversion of Baretest.
 I run this file with `npx ts-node test/runtests.ts`.

 Doing this conversion I stumbled on a few interesting issues.

 `ts-node` spat out "navigator is undefined" as an error message.
-This was Typescript complaining about code that was using browser APIs and in a nodejs environment those are not available.
+This was TypeScript complaining about code that was using browser APIs and in a nodejs environment those are not available.
 Presumably jest provides all this out of the box.
 Some googling made clear that the typical solution is to use `jsdom` as a headless dom implementation and more specifically `jsdom-global` has a register module that sets up a basic browser environment for exactly these cases.

 This explains the top line in the `runtests.ts` file: